BlueBrain/basalt/README.md

 # Usage on BlueBrain 5

-Basalt is currently released as module on Blue Brain Project supercomputer:
+Basalt is currently released as module on Blue Brain 5 supercomputer:

 ```bash
 $ module purge